BatouSakho/CIS5370/README.md

 If the user chooses to exit with  ^c,  they will see the data of the transmissions (packet loss percentage, etc.)

 Aside from the above method of seeing the data, we can use Wireshark to see the visual representation of the packet traffic.
-For our presentation we use filters and the Expert Information tool for exact figures
+For our presentation we use filters and the Expert Information tool for exact figures.

 ___________________________________________________________________________________________